- My RolesInteraction design and user research

 A need for better discovery

-Compass has a powerful search functionality used by both consumers and agent to find properties.
+Compass has a powerful search functionality used by consumers (buyers and sellers) and agents to find properties.
 However, the website lacks support for browsing and organic discovery.

 User problem: Prospective buyers need a better way to discover listings on Compass beyond search.

-Business opportunity: Compass can help agents generate lead by surfacing relevant exclusive listings to buyers.
+Business opportunity: Compass can help agents generate leads by surfacing relevant listings to buyers.

 Diving into recommender systems